cmik2/cuisine-expert-class/README.md

 If there are enough self-proclaimed authenticity experts data-mined in the reviews, we can use this classifier to adjust restaurant ratings weighing their ratings.

 ## Contribution
-Produced for a class project by C. Miklasevich, an MCS-DS student at UIUC:1
+Produced for a class project by C. Miklasevich, an MCS-DS student at UIUC